mmilewski/whyscala/README.md

     val men = people.filter(_.isMan)
     val adultMen = men.filter(_.age >= 18)

     // have you ever tried partitioning the collection in Java?
 No?
-Have fun, while I have my job done: val (underage, adult) = people.partition(_.age < 18)
+Have fun!
+In Scala... val (underage, adult) = people.partition(_.age < 18)
     ```